stakion/Hate-Speech-Detection-in-Metal-Music-YouTube-Comments/README.md

 ## 3. Related Work
 This project builds upon recent advances in hate speech detection for social media platforms. <br>
-Prior work such as *“Misogynistic Attitude Detection in YouTube Comments and Replies”* proposes high-quality annotated datasets and algorithmic models for toxic language classification in video platforms.
+Prior work such as *“Misogynistic Attitude Detection in YouTube Comments and Replies”* proposes high-quality annotated datasets and algorithmic models for toxic language classification in video platforms. <br>

-The study *“DweshVaani: An LLM for Detecting Religious Hate Speech in Code-Mixed Hindi-English”* demonstrates the effectiveness of large language models in handling multilingual and culturally nuanced hate speech.
+The study *“DweshVaani: An LLM for Detecting Religious Hate Speech in Code-Mixed Hindi-English”* demonstrates the effectiveness of large language models in handling multilingual and culturally nuanced hate speech. <br>

-Additionally, *“Detection of Homophobia and Transphobia in YouTube Comments”* highlights the importance of context-aware classification in identity-based hate detection.
+Additionally, *“Detection of Homophobia and Transphobia in YouTube Comments”* highlights the importance of context-aware classification in identity-based hate detection. <br>
 These works collectively show that hate speech detection is highly dependent on dataset construction, linguistic diversity, and domain adaptation.
 Inspired by these findings, this project evaluates Transformer-based architectures (BERT, HateBERT) under controlled experimental conditions to analyze overfitting, dataset bias, and cross-domain generalization in metal music YouTube comments.

 ---